SebastJava/prosilver-lm/README.md

 1. BACKUP everything.
 The most important is your entire database.
 1. Update your phpBB forum software to the latest version: https://www.phpbb.com/downloads/3.3/update.
 1. Make sure your `styles/prosilver` directory is unaltered.
 You should never modify this one, but create child themes instead.
-Else, just replace it with a fresh extract from the `phpBB-3.3.10.zip`.
+Else, just replace it with a fresh extract from the `phpBB-latest-version.zip`.
 1. Download or clone this prosilver-lm directory from here on [SebastJava/prosilver-lm](https://github.com/SebastJava/prosilver-lm).
 (Click on that green "Code" button on top-right ↗)
 1. Upload it onto your server at https://forums.linuxmint.com/styles/prosilver-lm/ (SFTP connection and administrator username and password required.)
 1. Once the style is uploaded, navigate to the board's ACP to Customize -> Install Styles.
 You should see your recently uploaded styles listed (assuming you uploaded it to the correct location and the style is valid), with an option to "Install style".
 Simply click it and the installation is complete!
 [More info here](https://www.phpbb.com/styles/installing/).
 1. In ACP > Customize > Styles section, you should deactivate the parent Prosilver theme.
 This way, this parent is still available for this Prosilver-lm to work, but the forum users cannot choose this Prosilver parent, so they won't end up with the phpBB logo replacing the LinuxMint logo...
+1. You should also go to ACP > General > Board settings section, and check your Board style settings.

-The official installation instructions can be found [here](https://www.phpbb.com/styles/installing/).
+The official and complete installation instructions can be found [here on phpBB](https://www.phpbb.com/styles/installing/).

 ### FlatUI Smilies update (for LinuxMint administrators only!)